Wednesday, June 26, 2019

 For many years, Elton John has proven himself to be a legendary musical genius with his hit songs like "Your Song", "Candle in the Wind", "Rocket Man", "Crocodile Rock", and "Tiny Dancer".
 He was the original piano man and was way ahead of Billy Joel.
 Elton John is also known for contributing to a few movies like The Lion King.
 This particular movie introduced a young generation to his music.
 For a long time, I have enjoyed Elton's music through CDs and music streaming.
 I am looking forward to his local concert in January 2020.
 I was even more thrilled at the prospect of seeing the latest biopic, ROCKETMAN, now in cinemas.
 It is not all glitz and glamour with this film.
 ROCKETMAN is a colourful and in-depth look at the famous singer, which shows a greater depth than what we had in Bohemian Rhapsody.
 It portrays Elton as a complicated figure who succumbs to fame when grappling with his identity and drug addiction before finding sobriety.

 Director Dexter Fletcher (the man who had completed Bohemian from Bryan Singer) got in touch with Elton John, creating a movie that portrayed the fantasy and reality of his life, unlike Bohemian, which maintains a simplistic approach.
 ROCKETMAN is a jukebox musical that lets you relieve several moments of his musical career.
-Though the film is inaccurate to historical terms, some facts remain true while others got altered for storytelling methods.
+Though the film is historically inaccurate, some facts remain true while others stand altered for storytelling methods.
 It's told in flashbacks where Elton is in group therapy as he explains his life.

 Taron Egerton is perfect for Elton John, as the pair have acted together in Kingsman: The Golden Circle.
 While Taron almost looked like the musician he portrays, he does display a heart-wrenching and incredible performance that bonds with his personality.
 Egerton may shine in his acting, but not without his stunning vocals.
 Audiences have already heard that Taron can sing because he voiced a gorilla in the animated movie Sing, where he funnily sang one of Elton's songs, "I'm Still Standing".
 Still, it is nice to hear him perform his renditions of classics like the title song, "Crocodile Rock", "Saturday Night's Alright for Fighting", and "Bennie and the Jets".
 The costumes are marvellous as they recreate the look of his outrageous sense of fashion.